crocodilestick/Calibre-Web-Automated/README.md

 ```

 - **Explanation of the Container Bindings:**
-  - Make sure all 3 of the main bindings are seperate directories, errors can occur when binds are made within other binds
+  - Make sure all 3 of the main bindings are separate directories, errors can occur when binds are made within other binds
   - `/config` - Can be any empty folder, used to store logs and other miscellaneous files that keep CWA running
   - `/cwa-book-ingest` - **ATTENTION** ⚠️ - All files within this folder will be **DELETED** after being processed.
 This folder should only be used to dump new books into for import and automatic conversion
   - `/calibre-library` - This should be bound to your Calibre library folder where the `metadata.db` file resides within and will be mounted automatically.
 If there are multiple libraries, it will find and mount the largest one.